Voice Therapy

 Treatment for the voice is typically not long term.
 It can be a brief as 1 to 2 sessions or could take 10 to 12 sessions.
 This is dependent on a person’s response to treatment and the type of voice disorder.

 The speech pathologist will perform a thorough evaluation that includes a patient interview, perceptual voice evaluation, acoustic analysis, and diagnostic therapy when appropriate.
 A diagnosis can be made with regards to severity of the voice problem.
-An otolaryngologist (ear, nose, throat physician) will provide a diagnosis regarding any structural abnormalities (that is, vocal nodules).
+An otolaryngologist (ear, nose, throat physician) will provide a diagnosis regarding any structural abnormalities (such as, vocal nodules).
 A team approach with the physician and speech pathologist will usually include a videostroboscopic evaluation (for more detailed information, refer to our Voice Lab).

 Start typing and press Enter to search